-I am a research associate within the Division of Imaging Sciences and Biomedical Engineering, King's College London.
+I was a research associate within the Division of Imaging Sciences and Biomedical Engineering, King's College London.

-I work in Rene Botnar's research group (website)
+I worked in Rene Botnar's research group (website)

-, and collaborate intensively with the HaeMod group.
+, and collaborated intensively with the HaeMod group.

-My main research interest is on image analysis techniques for cardiovascular disease.
+My main research interest was on image analysis techniques for cardiovascular disease.

-Within the NIAGARA project we aim to develop imaging-based models of atherosclerosis, using novel MRI techniques.
+Within the NIAGARA project we developed imaging-based models of atherosclerosis, using novel MRI techniques.

-This involves vessel wall acquisition and segmentation, and the study of plaque composition.
+This involved vessel wall acquisition and segmentation, and the study of plaque composition.
 My

 PhD project was mainly focused on the automatic analysis and segmentation of atherosclerotic plaque tissue components using

-machine learning techniques (voxel classification), and I am continuing this work at KCL.
+machine learning techniques (voxel classification), and I continued this work at KCL.

-My research within the HaeMod group currently mainly concerns analysis techniques for MRI-based
+My research within the HaeMod group focused on the analysis of techniques for MRI-based measurements of

-Pulse Wave Velocity (PWV) measurements.
-Secondly, I work on deriving the vascular anatomy and flow properties from MRI data
+).
+I also worked on deriving vascular anatomy and flow properties from MRI data

-that are subsequently used for 1D modelling of heamodynamical parameters.
+to subsequently use them for 1D modelling of heamodynamical parameters; e.g.